rxb3rth/nuxt-feature-flags/README.md

 A powerful, type-safe feature flag module for Nuxt 3 that enables both static and dynamic feature flag evaluation with server-side support.
 Perfect for A/B testing, gradual rollouts, and feature management.

 > [!WARNING]
 > This project is just getting started, so things are gonna change a lot.
-Updates will roll out often, and we’re totally open to feedback—hit us up with your thoughts!
+Updates will roll out often, and we're totally open to feedback—hit us up with your thoughts!

 ## ✨ Features